18F/data-fixer/processors/context/cli/README.md

 This package includes a task runner for Python tasks, implemented via a Click command-line parser.

-This target requires the following environment variables, which may be set in a `.env` file in the workspace root:
+This target requires the following environment variables, which may be set in a `.env.local` file in the workspace root:

 ```bash
 # Set to root dataset location path
 DATAFIXER_DATASET_ROOT=file:///Users/me/data
 ```

+By default (when running via yarn), `DATAFIXER_DATASET_ROOT` is set to /data under the workspace root.

 ## Usage